How to Apply

 The FAFSA may be completed beginning October 1, 2022, and must be submitted prior to your last date of attendance or June 15, 2024, whichever is earlier.
 You will use 2021 income and tax information to complete your 2023-2024 FAFSA.
 Our preferential filing date is March 15, 2023; however, you are encouraged to submit your FAFSA no later than January 5, 2023 to be considered for all federal, state, and institutional financial aid programs.

 Students who are planning to attend summer 2024 must also complete an OSFA summer financial aid application.
-The application will be available on our OSFA homepage.
+The application will be available on our OSFA homepage in April 2024.

 Other FAFSA Application Information